"Decade, the destroyer of worlds. What do you see as you travel through the many worlds?"

 Badass Biker: Well, it is Kamen Rider, after all... except for Diend, who lacks a bike.
 The net-movies lampshade this by having the characters try and get a bike for Diend.
-They eventually do, but it turns out to be Tsukasa's bike in a room that happened to be shining cyan light, thus making the bike look like it's Diend's as opposed to Decade's.
+It turns out to be Tsukasa's Machine Decader, placed under lighting that only makes it look cyan.
+When Tsukasa complains, Kaitou breezily dismisses him and rides off with it.

 Back from the Dead: Natsumi dies and then is resurrected minutes later at the end of Black RX's world.
 However, this comes at the price of some of Tsukasa's life force.
 We sort of see the toll he took during his battle in Amazon's World, though possibly it'll be taken off the end of his life.